Feb 24, 2020

 What Are The Best Apps To Prevent Texting And Driving?

-An additional texting and driving prevention tip is to use a distracted driving prevention app.
+An additional texting and driving prevention tip is to use a prevention app.
 These apps can block calls, read texts and emails out loud, are hands free, and offer customized options to ensure you do what is most important – focusing on driving.

 You can use an app to turn off texting while driving.
 These apps are available for iPhone and android devices.
 Apps to prevent texting are becoming more popular.
 Choose the app you find most effective.